 Quick Self-Care Tips

-• 1Sit or lie down when dizzy
+• 1Sit or lie down immediately when dizzy

-• 3Get up slowly from sitting or lying
+• 3Get up slowly from sitting or lying down

-• 4Avoid caffeine, alcohol, tobacco
+• 4Avoid caffeine, alcohol, and tobacco

-• 5Eat regular meals
+• 5Eat regular meals to prevent blood sugar drops

 • 6Manage stress and anxiety

-• 7Get enough sleep
+• 7Get adequate sleep (7-9 hours)

-• 8Avoid sudden movements
+• 8Avoid sudden head or body movements

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.